peter-leonov/ngx_http_js_module/README.markdown

 ### sendfile(path, offset, bytes)

 This method helps to add the content of a file to the request body.
 We can send more then one file and even the same file more then once.
-We can set the frame in file to be sent with the `offset` and `bytes` orguments.
+We can set the frame in file to be sent with the `offset` and `bytes` arguments.
 The two arguments are optional.
 If only `offset` is specified, nginx will send the file from the `offset` byte from the begin of the file and till the end of the file.
-If neighter `offset` nor `byte` was specified, nginx will send the entire file to the client.
+If neither `offset` nor `byte` was specified, nginx will send the entire file to the client.

 As far as `sendfile()` adds just a file buf into the output chain, we can send files mixed with strings, specials and flushes.